Skip to content

 External Messages

-External messages are those that don't have a sender and can be sent by anyone in the world.
-External messages are good tools for integrating with off-chain systems or for the general maintenance of contracts.
-Handling external messages is different from handling internal messages.
+External messages are messages that don’t have a sender and can be sent by anyone in the world.
+External messages are useful tools for integrating with off-chain systems or for general contract maintenance.
+Handling external messages differs from handling internal messages.
 In this section, we will cover how to handle external messages.

 How External Messages are Different

-External messages are different from internal messages in the following ways:
+External messages differ from internal messages in the following ways:

 Contracts Pay for Gas Usage Themselves

 When processing internal messages, the sender usually pays for gas usage.
 When processing external messages, the contract pays for gas usage.
 This means that you need to be careful with gas usage in external messages.
-You should always test the gas usage of your contracts and verify that everything is working as intended.
+You should always test your contracts’ gas usage and verify that everything is working as intended.

 Messages Have to Be Accepted Manually

 External messages are not accepted automatically.
 You need to accept them manually.
 This is done by calling the acceptMessage function.
-If you don't call the acceptMessage function, the message will be rejected.
-This is done to prevent the spamming of external messages.
+If you don’t call the acceptMessage function, the message will be rejected.
+This mechanism prevents the spamming of external messages.

 10k Gas Limit Before Message Acceptance